AsymLabs/realpath-lib/README.md

 * **Bash 4+** and only one dependency, the Posix&reg; standard **ls**!
 * Almost complete portability across Unix systems, Mac (and Windows?)!
 * Emulation of **readlink -f** (without readlink!) by default!
+* No need for external dependencies basename, dirname and readlink!
 * Diagnostic investigation of symlinks, circular references, and chains!
 * **set_strict**, ensuring targets are regular, not broken and exist!
 * **set_logical**, for efficient determination of logical absolute paths!